Skip to Content, Navigation, or Footer.

 Up next:

-At Dartmouth on Saturday, Jan.
+At Dartmouth, Saturday, Jan.
 17, 3 p.m.

-Record: 10-5, 0-2 Ivy League
+Record: 10-5, 0-2 Ivy

-The team then traveled across state lines to Hackensack, N.J. for the FDU Christmas Classic.
+The team then traveled across state lines to Hackensack, N.J., for the FDU Christmas Classic.
 Penn won the tournament, defeating Maryland Eastern Shore 78-57 and Binghamton 59-54.
 But the Quakers’ success soured once Ivy play began, losing to Princeton 74-68 and Brown 77-65.

 Game of note: 77-65 loss to Brown, Jan.
 10

-Player of note: Sophomore forward Katie Collins
+Player to note: Sophomore forward Katie Collins

-Stat to know:
+Statistic to know:

 Quote that sums up the season so far: